Billy Klüver: Studies of Montparnasse

 Pierre Chanel, author of Album Cocteau (H. Veyrier, 1979) affirmed that the photographs were taken by Cocteau and provided a further six photographs from the series, dating the photographs to 1916 based on Cocteau's preface in a book on Modigliani:

 ”In 1916 during the war, it was Montparnasse.
 I was there through the mediation of Picasso.
 His windows overlooked the graves of the Montparnasse cemetery….
 We went out and visited studios of the cubists.
 Our promenade took us to the Cafe de la Rotonde.
 The Rotonde, the Dome, and a restaurant at the corner of boulevards Raspail and Montparnasse formed a town square, where the vegetable sellers stopped their small carts and grass grew between the paving stones ….
 Nothing documents this except some photographs I took one morning at the Rotonde.”

 Some of the negatives Kluver discovered had edge-fogging characteristic of the Autographic Kodak Junior manufactured between 1914 and 1927, and sold at a value 100 francs in 1916, and Cocteau's letters mention a Kodak given to him by his mother while he was fighting at the Front.
 A commercial photo lab had processed all of the films together however, and used a hole-punch numbering system to identify them.
 That confirmed that Cocteau had shot four rolls of 6 frames each.
 However, as each negative had been cut from the roll, they could not be used in providing a sequence.
 Instead, Klüver used use measurements of the shadows to determine the times and sequences of the series.

-Chanel provided the identification of the rest of those depicted; Chilean painter Manuel Ortiz de Zarate (1887–1946) the military person who was Dadaist poet Henri-Pierre Roche (1979–1959), and the other woman was Russian painter Marie Wassilieff (1884–1957).
+Chanel provided the identification of the rest of those depicted; Chilean painter Manuel Ortíz de Zárate (1887–1946) the military person who was Dadaist poet Henri-Pierre Roche (1979–1959), and the other woman was Russian painter Marie Wassilieff (1884–1957).
 Two earlier photographs Cocteau had taken of Erik Satie and Valentine Gross were shot before August 12, but on the same roll as the photographs he took in Montparnasse.
 Correspondence between Gross and Cocteau narrowed their date to August 10 or 11.

 Klüver first published his findings in an article in Art in America.
 Reviewer Roy R. Behrens described Klüver's reconstruction in A Day With Picasso as "nearly as complete and fascinating as the forensic analysis of a crime scene."
 The book won Best Critical Study, in the 1998 Golden Light Book Award.
 The book was later published by Hakusuisha in Japan in 1999, and in Korea and Italy in 2000.